 While we ate, a movie was played, “My Wife and I”.
 The moment they exchanged bodies, things got a bit more interesting.
 The scriptwriter took, “walk in my shoes” literal and while we could not finish watching the movie, we hoped the out of own body experience gave the couple the needed sense to make things right again.
 If not, premier gaou.

-This fine, guy with a beautiful voice from our team sang, his Caribbean counterpart from the other team also did a Karaoke that got most people singing along and a newly formed third team gave a karaoke/dance performance that one of the judges called a “murder”.
+This fine guy with a beautiful voice from our team sang, his Caribbean counterpart from the other team also did a Karaoke that got most people singing along and a newly formed third team gave a karaoke/dance performance that one of the judges called a “murder”.
 Infer from that what you may.

 Then the executives performed karaokes of “The Best” and “Fem”.
 They killed it.
-They did great and ushered in the dance dance dance section of the night.
+They did great and ushered in the ‘dance dance dance’ section of the night.

 I can’t give a full list of the songs but, there was dancing.
 DANCING.
 My fellow dorm-ite, natural hair gang petite friend was at the center of the almost unending choreogrpahies put in.
-My other fair-skinned Nigeria who came with a cute pixie wig and almost convinced me to put on a traditional wear, gave such mesmerizing dance steps and filled my phone with pictures of her.
+My other fair-skinned Nigerian who came with a cute pixie wig and almost convinced me to put on a traditional wear, gave such mesmerizing dance steps and filled my phone with pictures of her.
 It was electrifying and contagious.

 Even this author, known to be a sit-best-dancer, was able to find some steps while on her feet.
 Glory!
 The energy of the beautiful sisters could not be missed.
 Their exuberant dances and cheer-filled moves brought smiles and laughter here and there.
 And, you know how there are those songs or parts of songs that gets everyone leaving everything just to participate in?
 Yeah, we had those.
 I have no recollection of any one song that had no dancers/dance moves.
 And we had them in different languages.

 We formed trains, danced round tables, made videos and took pictures in front of and with our country flags.
 It so happens that the picture below has me looking away from the camera.
-I was trying to ‘help’ a sister whose height was not up to mine and was refusing to move to the front get a spot in the picture.
+I was trying to ‘help’ a sister whose height was not up to mine and was refusing to move to the front that would get her a spot in the picture.

 Of course, it would have been better and much more fun if every international student captured by the African/Caribbean description showed up.
 But, exams are imminent, Covid is still in town and, there are more nights to come.